PiantaSE/Falconia-Flowers/README.md

 With more time, I would like to add more HTML pages to make the website more of a shop.
 I would also like to implement passport authentication and a way to use the shopping cart effectively.
 Lastly, I would like to change the theme of it just a smidge.

 ## Lessons Learned:
 I learned how to effectively link HTML pages to one another in order to make an actual web application.
-Also, Javascript can sometimes either my downfall or uprising in a project depending how well I keep the order of concerns.
+Also, Javascript can sometimes either be my downfall or uprising in a project depending how well I keep the order of concerns.